 Member countries of the European Union (EU) report data on FDI flows and stocks broken down by sector and industry according to NACE Rev.2.
 The development of this classification of economic activities was based on ISIC (see annex for NACE Rev.2 codes corresponding to ISIC Rev.4).
 NACE Rev.2 can be broken down to the four-digit level, into sections, division, groups and classes.
-Terms often used include business economy (NACE Rev.2 Section C to I and K, corresponding to mining quarrying; manufacturing; electricity, gas and water supply; construction; wholesale retail trade and repair; hotels and restaurants; transport, storage and communications; and real estate, renting and business activities), industry (mining and quarrying; manufacturing; electricity, and water; construction), (wholesale services and retail trade and repair; hotels and restaurants; transport, storage and communications; and real estate, renting and business activities).
+Terms often used include business economy (NACE Rev.2 Section C to I and K, corresponding to mining of Economic Activities in the European Community, better known by its French acronymn, NACE (Nomenclature statistique des activités économiques dans européenne la Communauté described in box I.41).
+It is important that the industry classificationthatisusedisthesame as or similar to the classification used for other national data to permit easier comparisons with other financial and economic data by industrial sector.
+Collection of data according to the activity of both the parent TNC and the foreign affiliate is also suggested by OECD, which "recommends, in both inward and outward direct quarrying; manufacturing; and electricity, gas and water supply; construction; wholesale and retail trade and repair; hotels and restaurants; transport, storage and communications; and real estate, renting and business activities), industry (mining and quarrying; manufacturing; electricity, gas and water; construction), and (wholesale services and retail trade and repair; hotels and restaurants; transport, storage and communications; and real estate, renting and business activities).